Calculate the posterior distribution for a model.

 variables is fitted to the data.
 In Step 2, the data is aggregated across the remaining variables, and a model for theouter

 variables is fitted to the data.
-Parameter estimtes from steps 1 and 2 are then combined.
+In Step 3, values for dispersion are calculated.
+Parameter estimtes from steps 1, 2, and 3 are then combined."inner-outer"

 See also